J-DubApps/Blog/content/colophon/colophon.md

 Blog = modified <b><a href="https://gohugo.io">Hugo</a></b> static site generator.<br />
 Posts = git-push markdown.md txt file --> GitHub Actions workflow.<br>
 Articles drafted in neovim and <a href="https://en.wikipedia.org/wiki/Markdown">Markdown</a>, archived in <a href="https://dayoneapp.com">Day One</a> journal.
 Longform posts drafted in <a href="https://www.literatureandlatte.com/scrivener/overview">Scrivener</a>.<br>
-<b>julianwest.me</b> is best-viewed in a standards-compliant web browser: Safari/Chrome/Edge/etc.<br>
+<b>julianwest.me</b> is best-viewed in a standards-compliant web browser: Chrome/Edge/Safari etc.<br>
 If you have problems navigating or see dead links, <i><a href="https://julianwest.me/Blog/contact/contacting/">do let me know.</a>🙏🏻</i>
 </div>